SantanderMetGroup/bctool/README_BCtable.md

    shift such as `shift_time(-3hour)` can be applied.
 This is not an optimal solution since averaged variables should NOT be used as input for an RCM, which expects instantaneous fields.

+**unleap**
+:  Removes 29 February from the data if "noleap" in the header is set to "true", and if the date in the processed file exists.
+The filter does not touch anything if the calendar in the files is "360_day" (i.e. each month has 30 days, which is typically set  in the GCMs from the Hadley center - HadGEM* GCM model names).

 **split_soil_mois_grb**
 :  This is ad-hoc filter to split the soil moisture information into a single